Heiko-Zelt/ldapsync/README.md

-I observed that Oracle Internet Directory returns attribute names in lower case, OpenLdap Server may return attribute names in camel case. ldapsync internally converts all attribute names to lowercase.
+I observed that Oracle Internet Directory returns attribute names in lower case, OpenLdap Server may return attribute names in camel case. ldapsync internally converts attribute names to lowercase.
 That simplifies filtering attributes by name and comparing lists of attributes.